 Creative Cloud Libraries are now available in Premiere Pro.
 All your favorite assets can be accessed from a single Library panel in Premiere Pro.

-Create a graphic in Photoshop, or save an Adobe Stock image and access them directly in Premiere Pro.
+Capture a Look in Adobe Hue mobile app, create a graphic in Photoshop, or save an Adobe Stock image and access them directly in Premiere Pro.
 You can save, access, and reuse assets stored in Libraries across Adobe's desktop and mobile apps.

 You can share Libraries with anyone with a Creative Cloud account.
 Library sharing makes it easy to collaborate with teams and maintain consistency across projects with common assets like graphics, colors, Looks, or type styles.